Kautharr/Insurance_ML/README.md

 **Our Motivation:** We want to minimise the information imbalance in the insurance industry.
 It is crucial to accurately price policies based on an individual's unique characteristics as it can be useful in detecting fraudulent claims and assessing a potential customers' risk.
 By developing predictive models based on this dataset, insurance companies can reduce the likelihood of overcharging or undercharging, save significant amounts of revenue by detecting fraudulent claims and make informed decisions about offering coverage to potential customers and at the appropriate price.

-**Problem Definition:** To develop a machine learning model that can, as far as possible, accurately predict insurance premiums based on a given set of demographic and health-related data.
+**Problem Definition:** To develop a machine learning model that can, as far as possible, accurately predict appropriate insurance premiums based on a given set of demographic and health-related data.

+**Assumption:** "Appropriate" insurance premiums are highly subjective, as it is with medical bills.
+We assume that the current level of charges given to respective users in the `insurance.csv` dataset has been regulated "appropriately".

 ---
 <a name="data"></a>
 ### 2. [Data preparation and cleaning:](https://github.com/Kautharr/Insurance_ML/blob/main/Part_2_DataCleaning.ipynb)

 **Our Dataset:** [https://www.kaggle.com/datasets/simranjain17/insurance](https://www.kaggle.com/datasets/simranjain17/insurance)
 The dataset used consists of individuals' insurance-related information.
-The variables in the dataset are `age`, `sex`, `smoker`, `bmi`, `charges`, `region` and `children`.
+The variables in the dataset are `age`, `sex`, `smoker`, `bmi`, `region` and `children`. `charges` is our response variable, which is the insurance premium fees.

 Their datatypes are as follows:

 | Variable | Data Type |
 |---|---|